Journal · November 11, 2025

 Not every wedding needs a planner.
 Some couples have the time and bandwidth to manage vendors, scout venues, and build a timeline themselves.
 Others need someone taking those things off their plate from day one.

 Read more about whether you need a planner here.
-The short version: if you have limited time, a large guest list, or you want to stay sane during the planning process, a planner is worth the money.
+The short version: if you have limited time, a large guest list, or you want to stay sane during planning, a planner is worth the money.
 If you're planning a small celebration and you enjoy the process, you might only need a day-of coordinator.

 Frequently Asked Questions